-Andlauer Healthcare Group Inc. ("AHG", or the "Company") was incorporated under the Ontario Business Corporations Act with its head office located in Woodbridge, Ontario.
+Andlauer Healthcare Group Inc. ("AHG", or the "Company") was incorporated under the Ontario Business Corporations Act with its head office located at 100 Vaughan Valley Blvd. in Woodbridge, Ontario.
 AHG's subordinate voting shares are listed on the Toronto Stock Exchange under the stock symbol "AND".
 AHG specializes in third party logistics and transportation solutions for the healthcare sector in Canada.